Willie169/metasploit_in_termux/README.md

 This installation script is automatically tested via GitHub Action CI on `ubuntu-24.04-arm` with `termux/termux-docker` on both `arm` and `aarch64` architecture with startup and version check (`msfconsole -qx "version; exit"`) and payload generation test (`msfvenom -p windows/meterpreter/reverse_tcp`) verification.

-## Fork
+## Forking

 This repo is a fork of [gushmazuko's metasploit_in_termux](https://github.com/gushmazuko/metasploit_in_termux).

-Before my forking, the original repo couldn't pass GitHub Action CI Testing and failed to install metasploit in Termux.
-The following fixes and improvements are added:
+Before my forking, the original repo couldn't pass GitHub Action CI Testing and failed to install Metasploit Framework in both Termux Docker and Termux on a real phone.
+The following fixes and improvements are added at my forking:

 - Fix Ruby 3.4.0 & Nokogiri by [qrt2](https://github.com/qrt2/msf-termux-ruby34).
 - Change `grep` to without `-P` flag since it may not be available on all versions.